-Baked Pasta with Sun-Dried Tomatoes & Olives
+Baked Pasta with Sun-Dried Tomatoes and Olives

 Pasta pies, a fun Greek recipe category, come in many shapes and sizes, and are filled with everything from aromatic ground meat to seafood and vegetables.
 The most classic, one could say, is traditional Greek pastitsio.
 This Greek recipe for baked pasta is an easy weekend treat that young and old will love and vegetarians will adore!

 - 1 pound tubular pasta cooked in salted water and drained

 - 6 – 8 tablespoons extra virgin Greek olive oil

 - 1 pound PDO Greek Feta crumbled

 - 12 sun-dried tomatoes in olive oil, drained and chopped